Perception-Aligned AI Outputs: End-to-End Visual Prediction for Uncertainty Communication in Clinical Decision-Making: Acknowledgements

-Five different experiments were conducted to demonstrate adaptability of the proposed \textit{VL4ML} approach to different domains of application.
-Empirical evaluations are conducted to evaluate the performance of the proposed method on different tasks including classification, regression, cross-sectional and longitudinal studies and to assess the visual displays generated to express the results of classification and predictions from which diagnosis and prognosis can be made for different medical applications.
-Furthermore, the input modality as well as the target patterns, intensities, colors, and shapes vary with each experiment in order to reflect the flexibility of this visualization scheme.
-The loss criteria between the target image and network's output is the mean of absolute error and all the experiments are conducted with a 5-fold or 10-fold cross-validation scheme depending on the size of the available dataset.
-Training is early stopped monitoring the loss of test with 30 epochs patience.
-The case studies addressed here are as follows: \begin{enumerate} \item Classification of the patient survival in \textit{Intensive Care Unit (ICU)}: In this case, the tabular data from electronic health records (EHR) are fed to a network to produce visualized survival status using distinct colors in a 23x23 image.
-This case study is a binary classification application. \item Assessing the \textit{Diabetic Retinopathy} grade: In this case, the retina \textit{Fundus} images are analyzed by a network to estimate the disease grade and image quality by visualizing intensity and colors in a 23x23 image.
-This experiment involves a multiclass classification as well as a multi-task application. \item Estimating the patient's length-of-stay in a hospital: The EHR data is fed to a network to estimate visually the length of stay in which the amount of colored columns in a 45x45 image represents the length of stay.
-This is a regression case study.. \item Assessing the severeness of COVID-19: Chest X-ray data is used and the results expressed through colorful circles, green for healthy state and red for disease state, where severity of disease state is proportional to the size of the red circles.
-This experiment is a both a classification and a regression problem. \item Diagnosis and prognosis of \textit{Alzheimer's Disease} (\textit{AD}): In this experiment, a multimodal tabular data are fed into a network for producing a color-coded AD prediction labels in a colored 23x23 image.
-This experiment is a multiclass classification and prediction in an ADNI (Alzheimer's Disease Neuroimaging Initiative) longitudinal study. \end{enumerate}
+As a proof of concept, four different experiments were conducted to demonstrate the adaptability of the proposed \textit{VL4ML} approach to different domains of application.
+Empirical evaluations are conducted to evaluate the feasibility of the proposed method on different task types.
+Furthermore, the input modality as well as the target patterns, intensities, colors, and shapes vary with each experiment in order to reflect the flexibility of this conceptual approach.
+The case studies addressed here are as follows: 1) \textit{Patient survival prediction in ICU }: In this case, the tabular data from electronic health records (EHR) are fed to a network to produce a visualized survival status using distinct colors in a 23x23 image.
+This case study is a binary classification application.
+2) \textit{Assessing the Diabetic Retinopathy grade}: In this case, the retina \textit{Fundus} images are analyzed by a network to estimate the disease grade and image quality by visualizing intensity and colors in a 23x23 image.
+This experiment involves a multi-class classification as well as a multi-task application.
+3) \textit{length-of-stay estimation}: The EHR data is fed to a network to estimate visually the length of stay of a patient in which the amount of colored columns in a 45x45 image represents the length of stay.
+This is a regression case study.
+4) \textit{Diagnosis and prognosis of Alzheimer's Disease (AD) }: In this experiment, multimodal tabular data are fed into a network for producing color-coded AD prediction labels in a colored 23x23 image.
+This experiment is a multi-class longitudinal prediction.